 54 C.E.

-Written from Athens, Paul issues the Second Epistle to the Thessalonians to correct confusion about the Day of the Lord and to reinforce apostolic instruction; it is carried by Tychicus and Onesimus as its couriers.
+Written from Athens, Paul issues the Second Epistle to the Thessalonians to correct confusion about the Day of the Lord and to reinforce apostolic instruction; Tychicus and Onesimus, as its couriers, carry it.

 55 C.E.